 Shiv requires the target system to have a Python executable and for the target to support shebangs in executable files.
-This is acceptable for controlled environments where Python is installed and Python shebangs work.
-It isn't acceptable for environments where you can't guarantee an appropriate Python executable is installed/available.
+This is acceptable for controlled \NIX environments.
+It isn't acceptable for Windows (which doesn't support shebangs) nor for environments where you can't guarantee an appropriate Python executable is available.

-By distributing its own Python interpreter with the application, PyOxidizer has stronger guarantees about the runtime environment.
+Also, by distributing our own Python interpreter with the application, PyOxidizer has stronger guarantees about the run-time environment.
 For example, your application can aggressively target the latest Python version.
 Another benefit of distributing your own Python interpreter is you can run a Python interpreter with various optimizations, such as profile-guided optimization (PGO) and link-time optimization (LTO).
 You can also easily configure custom memory allocators or tweak memory allocators for optimal performance.